aikarjal/rpa-case/README.md

 ### TLDR;

-1. Read files from local 'messages' folder, parse one message per line.
+1. Read files from local ./messages folder, parse one message per line.
 Remove files when read.
 2. Post JSON with message id and hash as JSON `{"id":<id>,"hash":"<hash>"}` to `localhost:1881/checkMessage`.
 3. API response will be the following: 200, 400, or 500.
 When succesful, interpret payload JSON:
-  1. confirm - insert content into an Excel, then insert data into web app
+  1. confirm - insert content into an Excel spreadsheet, then insert data into web app
-  2. accept - insert data into web app
+  2. accept - insert data directly into web app
   3. combine - wait for another message with specified id and combine both into web app
 4. The web app is located at `localhost:1880/ui` and is self-explanatory to use.
 Excel can be stored locally.
 5. A log must show how many different results have been received and how many errors have occurred.